hckjck/python-deprecation/README.md

 #### Deprecating enum values

-Due to the fact that enum values will be class variables of a subclass of Enum, the deprecation follows the same approach as [deprecating class variables](#Deprecating class variables) does.
-In contrast you have to return the `EnumMeta.__getattribute__` as a super call instead, as you are subclassing from `EnumMeta`.
+Due to the fact that enum values will be class variables of a subclass of Enum, the deprecation follows the same approach as [deprecating class variables](#deprecating-class-variables) does.
+In contrast, you have to return the `EnumMeta.__getattribute__` as a super call instead, as you are subclassing from `EnumMeta`.

 ```python
 from enum import EnumMeta, Enum